aspose-cells-cloud/Aspose.Cells-Products/cells/en/python/saveas/jpg-to-ods/_index.md

 ---
 title: Save JPG as ODS API for Python
-description: Cloud APIs & SDKs for Microsoft Excel & OpenOffice Calc.
-Convert spreadsheet to other format file.
+description: Using Aspose.Cells Cloud SDK for Python to save JPG format file as ODS format file.
 url: /python/saveas/jpg-to-ods/
 ---